BIRDSOpenSource/BIRDSOpenSource.github.io/README.md

 ## About the Project

-BIRDS-OSP is dedicated to empowering individuals, research groups, and educational institutions with limited resources to embark on satellite missions.
+BIRDSOpenSource is dedicated to empowering individuals, research groups, and educational institutions with limited resources to embark on satellite missions.
 This documentation is designed for those aiming to understand and develop a satellite from the ground up, focusing on open-source tools and affordable methods for accessible satellite technology.

 ### Key Features